robertbenson/docker_openai_custom_weather_demo/README.md

 Any other weather agency could be used to fulfil the user requirements.

-In the example code, 3 locations are used in the prompt, 3 api calls are expected to return data to the model.
+In the example code, 3 locations are used in the prompt, 3 api calls return data to the model.

 Using the information in the user prompt, the model will make a response using context and inferences.